 Made from durable materials like thermoplastic or rubber, these cables can handle higher power loads and withstand environmental factors such as heat and abrasion.
 The coiled design allows the cable to stretch as needed and retract when not in use, reducing clutter and preventing tangling.

-1. Military-grade coiled cables
+6. Military-grade coiled cables

 Coiled military-grade cables are robust, spiral-shaped cables designed to meet the stringent requirements of military and defence applications, whilst providing flexibility and durability.

-Constructed from high-performance materials like ruggedized polymers and shielded conductors, these harsh environment cables are built to withstand extreme environmental conditions, including temperature fluctuations, moisture, abrasion, and electromagnetic interference (EMI).
+Constructed from high-performance materials like ruggedised polymers and shielded conductors, these harsh environment cables are built to withstand extreme environmental conditions, including temperature fluctuations, moisture, abrasion, and electromagnetic interference (EMI).
 The coiled design allows the cable to extend and retract as needed, minimising tangling and reducing the risk of damage in dynamic or tactical situations.

-2. Medical-grade coiled cables
+7. Medical-grade coiled cables

-Coiled medical-grade cables are specialised, spiral-shaped cables designed to meet the strict standards of healthcare environments. whilst offering flexibility and durability.
+Coiled medical-grade cables are specialised, spiral-shaped cables designed to meet the strict standards of healthcare environments whilst offering flexibility and durability.

 These cables, which often include design aspects from harsh environment cables, high temperature cables, and radiation resistant cables, are made from biocompatible, sterilisable materials like medical-grade silicone or thermoplastic elastomers – ensuring they are safe for use in sensitive medical settings.
 The coiled design allows for easy extension and retraction, preventing tangling and minimising space requirements in confined areas like operating rooms or patient care settings.

-3. Automotive coiled cables
+8. Automotive coiled cables

-Coiled automotive cables are flexible, spiral-shaped cables designed specifically for use in vehicles to transmit power, signals, or data efficiently. whilst accommodating movement and space constraints.
+Coiled automotive cables are flexible, spiral-shaped cables designed specifically for use in vehicles to transmit power, signals, or data efficiently whilst accommodating movement and space constraints.

 Made from durable, heat-resistant materials such as PVC or thermoplastic elastomers, these cables are built to withstand the harsh environmental conditions of automotive applications, including temperature extremes, vibration, and exposure to chemicals.
 The coiled design allows the cable to stretch and retract as needed, preventing tangling and reducing wear in dynamic environments like engine compartments or between moving vehicle parts.

-5 factors to consider when choosing a coiled cable
+Factors to consider when choosing a coiled cable

 When choosing a coiled cable, it’s essential to consider several key factors to ensure it meets your specific needs and requirements.
-Here are five key factors to keep in mind:

 1. Cable type and application